 We searched state- and nation-wide for 5 years, reviewing hundreds of programs & studies.
 We were committed to finding the most effective, scalable, & affordable programs to increase activity & improve nutrition.
 These programs needed to be able to prove with compelling evidence that they worked—and with a high enough ROI to become self-funding (per our SEAS Systems Change paradigm).

-Two major, nationally significant, K-12 breakthroughs, developed in Arizona, provide clear evidence for this.
-Our two initial “flagship” programs slash the growth of child obesity and increase the % of fit K-12 students up to 4x—saving hundreds of dollars per child, and tens of thousands of dollars per adult later in life.
+Two major, nationally significant, K-12 breakthroughs, developed in Arizona, provided clear evidence for this.
+These outstanding programs slashed the growth of child obesity and increase the % of fit K-12 students up to 4x—saving hundreds of dollars per child…and tens of thousands of dollars per adult later in life.

-The Empower Youth Health Program increased the % of students with cardiovascular aerobic fitness 4x, from 17% to 78% of all students.
-There was also a >6x increase in % of students with healthier nutrition habits: 11% to 73% consuming recommended fruit & vegetable servings.
-In addition, the % of students with BMI (height/weight ratio) at the level of fitness needed for good lifelong health increased by 12.5%, from 48% to 54% of students.
-These outcomes were measured objectively by aerobic capacity (PACER), BMI, & muscular strength & endurance metrics, as well as CDC-validated nutrition question responses.
+Yet the percentage of students with cardiovascular aerobic fitness in the “Healthy Fitness Zone” (HFZ) increased 4x from the baseline in 2012 to 2015, improving from 18% to 78% of all students.
+There was also >6x increase in % of students with healthier nutrition habits, with 11% 73% consuming recommended fruit & vegetable servings.
+BMI also decreased: with % of students with Healthy Fitness Zone BMI (height/weight ratio) increasing by 12.5% from 48% to 54% of students.
+(HFZ = at level of fitness needed for good lifelong health.)
+The % students with 60 minutes/day of physical activity increased from 21% to 39%.

-Listen to what teachers and students have to say about physical education at their schools, including EYHP-based approaches, and review a report on the Empower Youth Health Program as implemented 2012-2015 in Tucson, Arizona with a 3-year federal PEP grant.
+Listen to what teachers and students have to say about physical education at their schools using PHP-related approaches, and review the report on Partners for Healthy Promises.

 Please see our latest slide deck for more details.